qwfys/laohugou/README.md

 ### Deploy in Github pages in 2 steps

 1. Change the variables `GITHUB_REPONAME` and `GITHUB_REPO_BRANCH` in `Rakefile`
-2. Run `rake site:publish` for build and publish on Github
+2. Run `bundle exec rake site:publish` for build and publish on Github

 [Demo](https://nandomoreirame.github.io/zetsu/)